You could receive grants from the government and other organizations to help you pay for college.

-Unlike a loan, a grant is a “need-based” award that does not have to be repaid, as long as you meet the designated award criteria.
-Grants are typically funded by the federal and state governments, the College and some private donors.
+Different from a loan, a grant is a need-based award that you don’t have to repay as long as you meet the award criteria.
+Grants are typically funded by the federal and state governments, PC and private donors.

 Federal Pell Grants provide awards from $672 to $6,495 per year.
 The actual amount you receive depends on your estimated family contribution (how much you or your family is expected to pay for your education), your status as a student (whether you’re going to school full-time or part-time), and whether you attend school for the full academic year.

 This grant is for students showing exceptional financial need, and students who receive Federal Pell Grants are given priority.
 Awards range from $100 to $4,000 per year and depend on several factors, including when you apply for the grant and your level of need.

-The TEACH Grant provides funds to postsecondary students who are completing or plan to complete coursework needed to begin a teaching career and who agree to serve for at least four years as a full-time, highly qualified teacher in a high-need field in a school serving low-income students.
+The TEACH Grant provides funds to college students who are completing or plan to complete coursework needed to begin a teaching career.
+These students also agree to serve for at least four years as a full-time, highly qualified teacher in a high-need field in a school serving low-income students.
 Eligible full-time students may receive $4,000 per year (and a maximum of $16,000) for undergraduate study.

 South Carolina Grants